A Quarterly Newsletter for Family Caregivers of Older Adults

 - 13 Ways to Enjoy The Warmer Weather

 - World Elder Abuse Awareness Day Rally

 - Community Resource Directory Offers Local Assistance Options

-The Chronic Pain Self-Management Program (CPSMP) is designed to help people over the age of 18 manage their chronic pain by providing participants with the knowledge, skills, and confidence to take an active part in their health care.
-Family caregivers of people with chronic pain can also join to learn more about how to best care for their loved one.
+This program is designed to help people over the age of 18 manage their chronic condition(s) by providing participants with the knowledge, skills and confidence to take an active part in their health care and manage their condition(s).
+Family caregivers can also benefit from this program.

-- techniques to deal with problems such as frustration, fatigue, isolation and poor sleep
+- techniques to deal with frustration, fatigue, pain and isolation

-- appropriate exercise for maintaining and improving strength, flexibility and endurance
+- exercise for improving strength, flexibility and endurance

 - appropriate use of medications

 - communicating effectively with family, friends and health professionals